 Born and raised in the Bronx, Sotomayor knew from the age of 10 that she wanted to go to law school.
-She was valedictorian of her high school class and graduated from Princeton University and Yale Law School before working as a lawyer and a judge in New York City.
+She was valedictorian of her high school class and graduated from Princeton University and Yale Law School s a lawyer and a judge in New York City.
+In N before working as a lawyer and a judge in New York City.
 In May 2009, President Obama nominated Sotomayor for appointment to the U.S. Supreme Court.
 She is the Court's 111th justice, as well as its first Hispanic and third female justice.